Eddyking1/myPortfolio/README.md

 This project is made to experiment with techniques and methods in both backend and frontend and to showcase what i can do.

+It is build from barebones of react create app.

 Google api developer console,
 Mongodb - as database nonrelation,
 Heroku - as temporary deployment,